thephoeron/LLTHW/book/3-22-0-gov-mil.md

 > "Relevant quote..."
 > <footer>Source</footer>

-Note: worth mentioning that Government and Military contracts are the Holy Grail for contract software developers...

 Review of Field-Programmable Embedded Systems, live debugging and hacking in the field, security requirements, etc.

 Hardware-assisted cryptography, and Perfect Secrecy.